OCA/purchase-workflow/purchase_force_invoiced/README.rst

    order invoicing status is 'Waiting Bills'.
 4. Lock the Purchase Order and change its status to 'Done'.
 5. Check the field 'Force Invoiced'.

+The field is only visible for users that have the technical setting 'Set purchase orders to Force Invoiced'.
+By default, all purchase managers have this setting.

 Bug Tracker
 ===========